 (photography, archival prints)

 In our global food system food can be caught in one country, processed and packed in another, distributed and consumed in another.
-The average item of food travels 1500 miles from farm to table and is responsible for 29% of the worlds greenhouse gas emissions.
-Yet in America, less the 3% of the population are considered healthy, while more and more food companies are being consolidated into a handful of massive conglomerates.
+Shockingly, the average item of food travels 1500 miles from farm to table and is responsible for 29% of the worlds greenhouse gas emissions.
+Despite this, in the United States, less than 3% of the population is considered healthy, while a small number of large conglomerates continue to dominate the food industry.

-Strange Fruit wrestles with some of these questions and the disconnection from our seemly mundane and yet highly mystical food system.
+Strange Fruit wrestles with these issues and the detachment from our seemingly mundane yet highly mystical food system.